section-engineering-education/engineering-education/content/articles/how-blockchain-is-making-iot-smarter/index.md

   - url: /engineering-education/how-blockchain-is-making-iot-smarter/hero.jpg
     alt: Blockchain Hero Image
 ---
+Blockchain technology is critical in revolutionizing IoT security and performance.
+It could pave the way to a better data encrypted system.
+<!--more-->
 IoT applications have increased tremendously, and so have those for blockchain.
-The universal trust for blockchain is rising, and IoT is considering the option of adopting it to enhance secure communication between devices.
+The universal trust for blockchain is rising, and IoT is considering the option of adopting it to secure communication between devices.
-<!--more-->
-Blockchain technology is critical in revolutionizing IoT security and performance.
-It could pave the way to a better data encrypted system, facilitating information sharing between IoT devices without compromise.

 Its ability to duplicate transactions and disperse them across networks of nodes does the trick.

 A significant problem that could affect the relationship between IoT and blockchain is the different platforms that the two rely on.
 IoT uses centralized systems while blockchain embraces decentralized platforms.